anialichrjoy/ChangeTracking/README.md

 # SSIS Workflow

-Integration Service Package to orchestrate the refresh of the centralized Incremental table.
+Integration Service Package to orchestrate the refresh of  centralized Incremental table.
 High-level scope of the SSIS package and its data flow:

 ## Seed CT.Version (if not in the list)
 With minimum valid version (maintained by the MSSQL database engine) for tables that have been flagged for Change Tracking.